Lobbying and Policy Advocacy

 Public health is an inherently political matter, deeply intertwined with governing institutions, political disputes, and ideas about how government should act and why.
 With Daniel Sledge (UTA), I am working on a new, large-scale project that systematically maps the politics of public health.
 We aim to treat specific public health threats and diseases as units of analysis and trace elite framing, policy advocacy, public attention, and government response over time.
 Our project is funded by a UTA College of Liberal Arts “From Cure to Care: Advancing Human Well-being through Arts, Humanities, and Social Sciences (iC2C)” seed grant.

 I am currently working on research that studies contagion and bandwagon effects in policymaking.
 I argue that a process of ‘issue contagion’ explains rapid changes in the attention of policy elites as they struggle to attend to an array of pressing issues and problems.
 To examine the conditions under which issue contagion develops, I build a computational model of agenda-setting behavior (AgendaSim).
 I test the empirical implications of the model by applying it to observed patterns (e.g. the dynamics of bill introductions, public statements, and lobbying activity).
+A recent article in Cognitive Systems Research provides a detailed overview of this modeling of contagion in policy systems.

 Interest Groups and the Policy Process